 be able to demonstrate their capability to manage the local entity, its cash flow in the local currency, and all the financial and legal steps related to such processes.

-It is then likely that the private company will ask several investors to participate and invest in the project, via equity or various other types of loan.
+It is then likely that the private company will ask several investors to participate and invest in the project, via equity or various other types of loans.

-It is also important to verify that this group of investors and lenders is genuinely dedicated to the project's success – not only in the good times, but also the bad, which may be encountered from time to time over the course of any contract.
+It is also important to verify that this group of investors and lenders is genuinely dedicated to the project's success – not only in the good times but also the bad, which may be encountered from time to time throughout any contract.
 A sound and securely funded company is undoubtedly one of the critical ingredients for a successful PPP.

-Even when a business proposed by the public authority is credible and wins support, over a long term contract it is quite possible that challenges and problems will arise.
+Even when a business proposed by the public authority is credible and wins support, over long term contract challenges and problems may arise.
 Such hurdles can be overcome by partners, but this may well involve protracted negotiations.
 Above all else, the project must continue to run; any compensation necessary can be settled at a later stage.

 Traffic in Dakar, capital of Senegal

 The Senegal government has handed Gemalto responsibility for the design, implementation, and management of a comprehensive modernization of the country's driver and vehicle licensing and registration programs.

 Gemalto, working with local partner Face Technologies, has signed a multi-year

 Concession Agreement with the Ministry of Infrastructure, Land Transport and Disruption that includes migration to advanced eDriver and eVehicle licenses, along with new road transport licenses, secure registration plates and mobile verification terminals for the police.